tarek-berkane/mishkal-App/README.md

 How does Mishkal App work:
 ----------------------
+Mishkal app  build in flutter using dart.
-Mishkal app based on http request from mishkal website , implement Mvc architecture
+Mishkal app based on http request from mishkal website , implement Mvc architecture .
+version 1.0

 How does Mishkal work:
 ----------------------